 If you haven’t yet – Grab my FREE Color Mixing Guide for help with color mixing techniques in your painting!

-Do small drawing studies before starting your painting
+Do small drawing studies before starting your oil painting

 Value is the most important thing in painting.
-Before you start painting it is best to do a small thumbnail drawing to get a big picture idea of what the values are of your motif/ composition.
+Before you start painting it is best to do a small thumbnail value drawing.
+This will allow you to get a big picture idea of what the values are of your motif/ composition.
 It is much easier to do something like this on a small scale drawing than it is on a larger painting.
 So, take some charcoal and mark out where the darkest darks are, the middle values and the lights!